 Tips to Protect Your Attic From Water Damage

 When it comes to water damage in your home, the attic may not be the first place you are concerned about.
-But the attic shouldn’t be ignored, because it is susceptible to water damage.
+But the attic shouldn’t be ignored, because it is susceptible to water damage just as easily as any other area of the house.
 In fact, many cases of water damage in an attic are caused by roof leakage, which is a whole other problem.
 Knowing this, it’s important to take the necessary measures to prevent your attic from experiencing water damage.

 Continue reading to learn more about what you can do to prevent water damage in the attic of your home.